WestonSF/ArcGISDataToolkit/ReadMe.md

 #### MapInfo Data Import
 Imports all MapInfo data to a selected geodatabase.
 Takes a folder as input and will find all MapInfo files in this folder and subfolders.
 Requires data interoperability extension.

+#### Stats Property Data Import
+Imports data from Census NZ stats relating to property and aggregates this data by meshblock and suburb.

+#### Summit Forests Data Clean
+Cleans the Summit Forests GIS data by merging datasets and fixing up any issues.

+#### Geodatabase Documentation
+Documents a geodatabase by exporting feature class, table and domain information to a CSV file.

 ## Features